onflow/flow-nft/README.md

 # Flow Non-Fungible Token Standard

+This branch contains the pre-Cadence 1.0 versions of the Cadence Fungible Token standard and associated contracts.
+See the `master` branch for the latest versions.

 This standard defines the minimum functionality required to implement a safe, secure, and easy-to-use non-fungible token contract on the [Flow blockchain](https://flow.com/